Crypto-Cat/cryptocat-gitbook/ctf/2025/k17_25/rev/bait_and_switch/bait_and_switch.md

 0xc0014067a0:	0x0000000037333331
 ```

-Hit continue and boom, we did it! 🥳
+Hit continue and boom - we did it! 🥳

 ![](images/7.PNG)

-It's not possible to copy and paste the flag, so here's a shortcut.
+It's not possible to copy and paste the flag, so here's a shortcut to find it in memory.

 ```bash
 search K17